svewap/nnrestapi/Documentation/Introduction/Index.rst

 .. tip::

-    If you are not new to the topic "Restful Api", skip this.
+    If you are not new to the topic, skip this.
 It's going to bore you ;)

 A simplified explanation